Pattern formation in a coupled driven diffusive system: Numerical integration of the Stochastic Field Theory

 \section{Numerical integration of the Stochastic Field Theory}

 In this section, we integrate Eq.~\eqref{eq:eom-final} numerically to study how the possible steady states depend on the various parameters of the model.
-Our goal in this section is to assess whether the continuum stochastic field theory we propose in Eq.~\eqref{eq:eom-final} is capable of reproducing the different regimes encountered both in the DWRLG and the FLM, namely the microemulsion structure in the low-density phase, and stripes aligned perpendicular to drive in the high-density phase.
+Our goal in this section is to assess whether the continuum stochastic field theory we propose in Eq.~\eqref{eq:eom-final} is capable of reproducing the different regimes encountered both in the DWRLG and the FLM, namely the microemulsion structure in the low-density phase, and stripes aligned perpendicular to the drive in the high-density phase.
 Additionally, we check whether the continuum model also exhibits the irregular stripe regime present in the FLM.

-To numerically integrate Eq.~\eqref{eq:eom-final} in 2D with periodic boundary conditions, we design a numerical SPDE solver using the PSSETD2H and smooth dealiasing.
+To integrate Eq.~\eqref{eq:eom-final} numerically in 2D with periodic boundary conditions, we design a numerical SPDE solver using the PSSETD2H and smooth dealiasing.
 To fix the timestep $\Delta t$, we run simulations at several values of $\Delta t$ and choose the largest value such that there are no appreciable changes in the results; in practice we use $\Delta t= 0.5$.
-Unless otherwise specified, simulations are performed on a domain of size $L = 128$, using grid resolutions of $N = 200$ points per direction.
+Unless otherwise specified, simulations are performed on a domain of size $L = 128$, using grid resolutions of $N = 200$ points per direction \footnote{This mesh size is chosen to balance numerical accuracy and computational cost.
+We have verified that further refining the mesh does not produce any appreciable changes in the results.}.
 We also adopt the following initial conditions for the fields $\phi_\pm$: